 Often, you do not want the internal representation of the date to be used for output.
 There are alternatives.
 Continuing with concatenation as an example, you can concatenate a caption with the output of a function (e.g., "DATE OF BIRTH: "\NUMDATE(DOB) yields "DATE OF BIRTH: 07/13/91").
-When using the Print File Entries option, you can separately identify the caption like this:
+When using the Print File Entries option, you can separately identify the caption as shown in Figure 69: